sanjaysp91/portfolio-python/README.md

     * Overriding a method from the parent class
     * Reusing a method from the parent class because DRY!
 (Don't Repeat Yourself)

+#### 0.2.21.
+Files
+* Python can be used to access files by reading and writing data.
+* Python variables aren't permanent in nature.
+Files provide a means of making data more permanent.
+* Reading file
+* Reading a file along with error handling
+* Reading big files: following becomes important
+    * Time to read data
+    * Memory used to store the data

 ## 1. Large Number Processing
 This demonstrates:
 1. Handling extremely large integers (math.factorial).